FM broadcasting in the United States: History of FM radio in the U.S.

-In the United States, FM broadcasting stations currently are assigned to 101 channels, designated 87.9 to 107.9 MHz, within a 20.2 MHz-wide frequency band, spanning 87.8-108.0 MHz.
+In the United States, the FM broadcast band is currently assigned to a 20.2 MHz-wide frequency band, spanning 87.8–108.0 MHz.
+This is divided into a total of 101 transmitting channels, each 200 kHz wide, with center frequencies of 87.9 to 107.9 MHz, that are designated as channels 200 to 300.
+In addition, there are a small number of TV stations, described as FM6 operations, which also include an FM station at 87.7 MHz, just below the standard FM band.

 In the 1930s investigations were begun into establishing radio stations transmitting on "Very High Frequency" (VHF) assignments above 30 MHz.
 In October 1937, the Federal Communications Commission (FCC) announced new frequency allocations, which included a band of experimental and educational "Apex" stations, that consisted of 75 channels spanning from 41.02 to 43.98 MHz.
 Like the existing AM band these stations employed amplitude modulation, however the 40 kHz spacing between adjacent frequencies was four times as much as the 10 kHz spacing on the standard AM broadcast band, which reduced adjacent-frequency interference, and provided more bandwidth for high-fidelity programming.

 Also during the 1930s a competing transmission technology, "wide-band frequency modulation", was developed in the United States by Edwin Howard Armstrong, which was promoted as being superior to AM transmissions, in particular due to its high-fidelity and near immunity to static interference.
 On June 17, 1936 Armstrong formally demonstrated his FM system to the FCC.
 That year he also set up the first FM radio station, W2XMN in Alpine, New Jersey, to function as a demonstration station.
 In 1937 the Yankee Network, looking to eventually establish commercial FM operations, was granted a construction permit for an experimental station, W1XOJ, in Paxton, Massachusetts.
 The first publicized W2XMN broadcast took place on July 18, 1939, which used a high-quality phone line link to rebroadcast a program from WQXR in New York City.
 On July 24, 1939, W1XOJ inaugurated a regular schedule of 16 hours a day (8 a.m. to midnight).
 On January 5, 1940, Armstrong, working with the Yankee Network, demonstrated FM broadcasting in a long-distance relay network, via five stations in five states.